thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/3-search-data-entries.md

 # Search for the entries

-To search for data entries in our Cloudant database, we need to create a design document to define a [search index](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-query) we will use in our queries.
-We will create file additional nodes.
+To search for data entries in our Cloudant database, we need to create a design document to define a [search index](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-query), that search index we will use in our queries.
+We create file additional nodes in our flow.
 Three `inject`, two `cloudant in` and one `debug` node.

 ![](../images/search-data-01-b.png)